igorw/IgorwFileServeBundle/README.md

 ## Usage

 Use the `igorw_file_serve.response_factory` service to create a FileServe response.
 The path is relative to the `app` directory by default.

     $response = $this->get('igorw_file_serve.response_factory')->create('../VERSION', 'text/plain');

 You can also pass a set of options as the third parameter of the `create` method.

     $options = array(
+        'request' => $request,
         'serve_filename' => 'VERSION.txt',
         'inline' => false,
     );